space-ship-earth/content-snippets/communications/initial-email.md

 2) my individual-scale actions won’t make any difference, and
 3) it’s too hard to change my behavior/where do I even start.
 We know 1) and 2) are bullshit and want to make 3) easier.
-More eloquent inspiration: Work that Reconnects, Project Drawdown.
+More eloquent inspiration: (Work that Reconnects)[https://workthatreconnects.org/three-dimensions-of-the-great-turning/], (Project Drawdown)[https://www.drawdown.org/].

 <a name="footnote3">[3]</a>:
 Observations: it’s really hard to give up, say, eating meat or frequent plane travel with zero understanding -- and sometimes with active criticism, ridicule, and opposition -- from your friends, family, and extended community.